WANG-CR/JointProteinFolding/README.md

 ## Changes from OpenFold to BioFold*

-* Patch `data_pipeline.py` and `data_modules.py`.
+* Mar 18.
+Patch `data_pipeline.py` and `data_modules.py`.
 They now support antibody data as well.

-* Following AlphaFold 2.0, we rewrite the `protein.py` to support mutiple chain PDBs.
+* Mar 18.
+Following AlphaFold 2.0, we rewrite the `protein.py` to support mutiple chain PDBs.

-* Fix the `zeto_to_fp32` in `scripts/zero_to_fp32_issue1422.py`
+* Mar 20.
+Fix the `zeto_to_fp32` in `scripts/zero_to_fp32_issue1422.py`

-* Incorporate embeddings computed by Pre-trained Protein Language model, e.g, [ESM-1b](https://github.com/facebookresearch/esm) into the evoformer.
+* Mar 20.
+Incorporate embeddings computed by Pre-trained Protein Language model, e.g, [ESM-1b](https://github.com/facebookresearch/esm) into the evoformer.

-* Fix unused parameter problem when using the torch's native DDP strategy.
+* Mar 20.
+Fix unused parameter problem when using the torch's native DDP strategy.

-* Fix overflow issue caused by `float16` data type.
+* Mar 20.
+Fix overflow issue caused by `float16` data type.

-* Fix several bugs when `TorchScripting` eligible components of the model.
+* Mar 20.
+Fix several bugs when `TorchScripting` eligible components of the model.

-* Add resolution data from `sabdab_summary_file` for training the plddt head.
+* Mar 20.
+Add resolution data from `sabdab_summary_file` for training the plddt head.

-* Patch the `data_modules.py` so that if `chain_data_cache_paths` is not provided, all train_filters described in Supplement 1.2.5 are ignored.
+* Mar 20.
+Patch the `data_modules.py` so that if `chain_data_cache_paths` is not provided, all train_filters described in Supplement 1.2.5 are ignored.

-* Add `chain_index` and `loop_index` for proteins
+* Mar 20.
+Add `chain_index` and `loop_index` for proteins

-* Normalize proteins coordinates so that they have zero means to avoid large coordinates.
+* Mar 21.
+Normalize proteins coordinates so that they have zero means to avoid large coordinates.

-* Add scripts for creating antibody datasets and benchmarks.
+* Mar 21.
+Add scripts for creating antibody datasets and benchmarks.

+* Mar 22.
+Fix batched dRMSD calculation and now support `batch_size >= 1`.

+* Mar 22.
+Store config in YAML format.

 ## Prepare Datasets and Benchmarks*